 Do you attend any industry events?

 How do you want to grow in your role?

 With this, we are putting a “face” to the customer.
 You’ll want to ask questions to help you paint a picture of these customers as actual people.
 Some questions you might ask:

 Where do you see your professional career going in the future?

 With the following questions, you’re going to try to gather information about how and where your customers shop.
 Here are a few questions you can ask them about their business shopping habits:

-	What product have you recently purchased for your company?
+What product have you recently purchased for your business?
 How did the sale go?
 Were you happy with the customer service and the sales approach?